IBSRELA: Established Safety and Tolerability Profile in Over 1,200 Adult Patients With IBS-C Across Two Phase 3 Trials1

 • Transient (≤1 week in duration)

-• Severe diarrhea was reported in 2.5% of patients treated with IBSRELA compared with 0.2% of patients treated with placebo1
+• Severe diarrhea was reported in 2.5% of IBSRELA-treated patients compared with 0.2% of patients treated with placebo1

-• Discontinuation due to adverse reactions occurred in 7.6% of patients treated with IBSRELA compared with 0.8% of patients treated with placebo, with diarrhea as the most common reason for discontinuation (6.5% vs 0.7%)1
+• Discontinuation due to adverse reactions occurred in 7.6% of IBSRELA-treated patients compared with 0.8% of patients treated with placebo, with diarrhea as the most common reason for discontinuation (6.5% vs 0.7%)1

 References: